mickem/nscp-docs/reference/check/CheckLogFile.rst

     .. confkey:: critical
-        :synopsis: CRITCAL FILTER
+        :synopsis: CRITICAL FILTER

-        **CRITCAL FILTER**
+        **CRITICAL FILTER**

-        | If any rows match this filter severity will escalated to CRITCAL
+        | If any rows match this filter severity will escalated to CRITICAL

         **Path**: /settings/logfile/real-time/checks/sample